Beliavsky/Fortran-code-on-GitHub/README.md

 [NECI](https://github.com/ghb24/NECI_STABLE): implements the Full Configuration Interaction Quantum Monte Carlo (FCIQMC) algorithm, a method based on a stochastic application of the Hamiltonian matrix on a sparse sampling of the wave function.
 The program utilizes a very powerful parallelization and scales efficiently to more than 24 000 central processing unit cores.

+[nonadiabatic statistical theory (NAST)](https://github.com/svarganov/NAST): predicts kinetics of spin-dependent processes, including intersystem crossings, spin-forbidden reactions, and spin crossovers, by Sergey Varganov.
+The NAST package can calculate the probabilities and rates of transitions between the electronic states of different spin multiplicities.

 [NWChem](https://github.com/nwchemgit/nwchem): Open Source High-Performance Computational Chemistry

 [Object Oriented GRASP](https://github.com/cffischer/Object-Oriented-GRASP): general relativistic atomic structure software organized as the processing of objects that is both more readable and manages memory more efficiently, by Charlotte Fischer.
 Written in Fortran 2008 or later, it relies extensively on parameterized user-defined data types for defining objects and linked lists for managing memory of lists whose size cannot be determined in advance.